 |NeedsMoreInfo||This issue/feature request requires more information from the reporter.|

 Creating a support case

-- Click the Google Maps Platform Support page in the Google Cloud Platform console.
+- Visit the Google Maps Platform Support page in the Google Cloud Platform console.

-- Fill out the fields on the Maps Platform support page, then click the Submit button.
+- Fill out the fields in detail on the “Create a new support case” section.

 Support response times

 Support response times are indicated in the table below (resolution times may vary):